sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 ### Custom Roles

-CloudMC allows users with the *Administrator* role and higher (or users with a custom role that includes the *Roles:Manage* permission, explained in this section) to create new roles with permissions that are aligned with specific business needs.
+CloudMC allows users with the *Administrator* role and higher (or users with a custom role that includes the *Roles: Manage* permission, explained in this section) to create new roles with permissions that are aligned with specific business needs.
 The administrator can select individual permissions and save the role, then apply that role to users within the organization.
 A user's effective rights are governed by the union of all the permissions and scope of the primary role with all additional roles.
 A user's primary role must be one of the built-in fixed roles, it cannot be a custom role.

 **Important:** When an organization is deleted, any custom roles that were defined within that organization are also deleted.

 #### Creating a custom role
 The *Administration* -> *Roles* page lists system roles and any custom roles that have been created in the organization.
 To add a custom role, click the *Add custom role* button at the upper-right corner of the page.
 On the *Add custom role* page, enter the name for the new role in the text box, and an optional description, and then select the desired permissions to assign to the role.
-Permissions are named in the format *Feature:Operation* and are grouped according to the system role that they are assigned by default.
+Permissions are named in the format *Feature: Operation* and are grouped according to the system role that they are assigned by default.

 ![add custom role page](add_custom_role-en.png)